 What is the accommodation like?

 Australia is an extremely backpacking friendly country and you will find hostel style accommodation located in all major tourist destinations along the East Coast.
-If flexibility is your thing, you can also buy a 10 night Base Jumping Pass that you can use at any Base hostels or Base mates - that way you save $$ and have the flexibility to book your accommodation along the east coast of Australia as you go.
+If flexibility is your thing, you can also buy a multi night Bed Hopper Pass that you can use at any Base hostels or Base mates - that way you save $$ and have the flexibility to book your accommodation along the east coast of Australia as you go.

 Melbourne is the cultural, artistic and musical capital of Australia - bustling with live music, laneway bars, graffiti, good coffee and outer city suburbs each with their own character.

 We suggest staying in St Kilda (Melbourne's alternative beach side suburb).
 St Kilda is like no other place in Australia and just a 10 minute tram ride from Melbourne city.
 It is the alternative suburb of Melbourne and right by the beach - markets, cafes, bars and live music!